marcosgambeta/sqlrddpp/README.md

 ### Notes

+SQLRDD++ do not require xhb.hbc (contrib/xhb) to compile the library.

 After compiled, the library is automatically installed in the addons folder.

 To disable this behaviour, edit the file sqlrddpp.hbp and disable the line below: